May Coup (Serbia): Background

 Alexander's mother, former queen Natalija, who was in the process of divorcing Milan and was banished from Belgrade, upon Alexander's request went to the French coastal resort Biarritz together with her lady-in-waiting and the future queen Draga Mašin.

 After the death of the Regent Protić on 4 June 1892, a conflict emerged between Pašić, who wanted the vacant position in the regency for himself, and the Regent Ristić, who disliked Pašić.
 In 1892, Ristić transferred the government to the Liberal Party, the party he had always been linked with, and appointed Jovan Avakumović as the new prime minister.
 This step and the subsequent conduct of the Liberal politicians caused serious discontent in the country.
 On the 1st (13th) of April 1893, Prince Alexander, by a successful stratagem, imprisoned the regents and the ministers in the palace and, declaring himself of age, called the Radicals to office.
-In quick succession, the new prime ministers were Radicals Lazar Dokić, Sava Grujić, Đorđe Simić and Svetozar Nikolajević.
-One of the guardsmen that helped Alexander imprison the regents and the ministers was colonel Laza Petrović.
+In quick succession, the new prime ministers were Radicals Lazar Dokić, Sava Grujić, Đorđe Simić and Svetomir Nikolajević.
+One of the guardsmen that helped Alexander imprison the regents and the ministers was colonel Lazar "Laza" Petrović.

 At the beginning of his reign, King Alexander was prescribing a program of Government in matters of the military, the economical and the financial life of the state.
 He disapproved an unprincipled party competition and in order to suppress the Radicals, on 9 January, he invited his father back to Serbia.
 The Radical Government immediately resigned and moved into opposition.
 The influence of former king Milan in state affairs could be seen immediately after his return to Serbia.

 King Alexander tried to keep a policy of neutral governments but he did not have much success.
 Therefore, on 9 May 1894 he conducted another coup, abolished the Constitution from 1888, and put into force the old one from 1869.
 Milan's return to Serbia did not last long because he quickly got into a conflict with his son.
 A week after his departure, Queen Natalija was allowed to return to Serbia.
 Natalija invited Alexander to come to Biarritz.
-When he visited his mother, he met Draga, 12 years his senior, and immediately fell in love with her.
+When he visited his mother, he met Draga, 9 years his senior, and immediately fell in love with her.
 Natalija knew about the affair but did not pay much attention to it, believing that it would be short-lived.

 In the meantime, the progressivist Stojan Novaković formed a new government.
 On his father's command, King Alexander visited Vienna where, as a sign of Austro-Serbian friendship, he awarded the Austrian minister of finance Béni Kállay, who was also the minister for Bosnia and Herzegovina.
 This was poorly received in Serbia because of the Austro-Hungarian tendency to annex Bosnia and Herzegovina.